(S/E) As you leave the Hamois OC car park, head right, along the flat, then downhill.

 (12) At the junction with Rue Joseph Verdin, turn left, then immediately right into Impasse du Garde-Champêtre.
 This turns into a path between two pastures and passes through a farm.
 After the farm, turn right onto the road to reach a small chapel.

-(13) Turn left here, crossing the road, onto Rue de Chantraine.
+(13) Turn left here, crossing the road onto Rue de Chantraine.
 You’ll catch a glimpse of Jeneffe cemetery; continue until you reach a post marking a gas pipe.

 (14) Turn right here, leaving the private track below.
 This brings you out onto a country road.

-(18) Carefully follow this road to the right until you reach a small path branching off to the left, alongside a small stream.
+(18) Carefully follow this road to the right until you reach a small path branching off to the left, running alongside a small stream.

 (19) This is where you leave the Sentiers d'Art trail (which follows this path) and continue along the Route de Dinant, towards the "L'Art de Vivre" hall and the church at Barvaux-Condroz.
 You are now following the GRP® 575 "À travers le Condroz" trail (red and yellow painted markings).
 At the church, stay on the main road, straight ahead, until you reach the last house, just before the village exit.